github-linguist/linguist/README.md

 project.languages      #=> { "Ruby" => 0.98, "Shell" => 0.02 }
 ```

 These stats are also printed out by the `linguist` binary.
+This will also output the breakdown of files by language.
 You can try running `linguist` on the `lib/` directory in this repository itself:

     $ bundle exec linguist lib/
     100%  Ruby